bharathabnair/anubis_palaeoproteomics/README.md

 - Go to anubis_v1 folder and choose to open .ipynb files in Colab
 - A Github account will be needed for authorisation.
 Go to [Github](https://github.com/) and get one if you haven't >_<

-## Documentation
-- under construction but please see Notebooks' annotations

 ## FAQs
 1. Could I use the BLG model for other proteins? <br> well it is not recommended cos physical-chemical features (atom coordinates) were based on a BLG structure file.
+But they could be changed based on other protein PDB inputs.
 2. Do I need a Google Colab subscription?<br>Anubis is lightweight and a normal CPU runtime is sufficient (with no subscriptions).
 3. Do I need a Google account? <br> May make life easier.
 Colab can also access files in your Google drive (with permission).
 4. Help!
 Still unsure how to use Anubis. <br> Open an issue or get in touch with me ([preprint](https://www.biorxiv.org/content/10.1101/2024.11.15.623824v1))